Thursday, October 9, 2025

 Help us to trust in Your divine plan, knowing that You open doors no one can shut, and close doors that are not meant for us.

-Fill our hearts with gratitude for Your endless blessings, and teach us to walk in Your footsteps, Showing compassion, humility, and selflessness to all.
+Fill our hearts with gratitude for Your endless blessings, and teach us to walk in Your footsteps, showing compassion, humility, and selflessness to all.

 Lord Jesus, we surrender our worries and dreams to You, believing that You will guide us through every trial.
 Thank You for being our constant source of hope and strength.

-In Your holy name, we pray, Amen.
+In Your holy name, we pray,

 Pericope: